Holidays & Traditions

 Passed down from one generation to the next, our traditions and customs help define who we are and often function as milestones in our lives.
 While many interesting traditions and customs are limited to Germany or a particular region of Germany, others are celebrated throughout western Europe or shared with many parts of the world.
-Decorating a Christmas tree or hiding Easter eggs, for example, are widespread traditions that originated in Germany.

 Children with colorful, handmade lanterns promenade through the streets, cheerfully singing songs they learned by heart and hoping to catch a glimpse of the man in the medieval soldier’s uniform.
 Learn more about the celebration of St. Martin.